cloudmesh-community/fa18-523-66/project-report/report.md

-In this project I attempt to formulate a model that predicts whether a model underperforms or outperforms the market.
+This project attempts to formulate a model that predicts whether a model underperforms or outperforms the market.
 Four main factors of a stock are taken into consideration: the Open, High, Low and Close values of any particular day.
 However, it is unclear whether, it would be beneficial to use the present day's values or the changes in the four factors from the previous day's close.
 Therefore, two models have been proposed: the first model uses the four factors as they were, while the second model determines the differece from the previous day.

 But first it is always advantageous to determine the relationship between the data variables to check if there could be the possibility of another model with greater predicion accuracy.